-Sir John de Pulteney built Penshurst in 1341 and it was then owned by the Duke of Buckingham.
-On his execution for treason in 1551, the estate reverted to the Crown and the following year, Edward VI gave Penshurst to the Sidney family; the site is still owned by their descendants.
+Sir John de Pulteney built Penshurst in 1341 and it was subsequently owned by the Duke of Buckingham.
+On his execution for treason in 1551, the estate reverted to the Crown and after passing to Sir Ralph Fane who was also executed for treason, Edward VI gave Penshurst to Sir William Sidney.
+It has remained in the Sidney family ever since.

 Home to the Sitwell family for nearly four hundred years, the Hall was built c1625 by George Sitwell and extended in 1793 by Joseph Badger for Sitwell Sitwell.
 The formal gardens were laid out in the late nineteenth century by Sir George Sitwell 4th Baronet, great-grandfather of the current owner.

 The timber-framed hall is all that survives from the original Rufford Old Hall which was built c1530 for Sir Robert Hesketh.
 In 1661, a brick wing was added with a third wing built in 1820s.
 In 1798, the Heskeths moved to Rufford New Hall and in 1936, Thomas Fermor-Hesketh, 1st Baron Hesketh gave the building to the National Trust.

 The formal gardens are situated near the Castle while a path round the lake leads to the Maple Garden, the Cascade, Pope’s seat, the Folly and the Clarevoire from where the New Castle can be seen over the water in one direction and the twelfth century Old Castle in the other.